 Welcome to the Vale & Downland Museum

-Fund-raising for the £200,000 needed to complete the project continues.
-Please consider supporting our ‘Buy a Brick’ campaign.
+In order to pay for the recent building project, the museum still needs to fund-raise.
+We thank everyone who has supported us so far.
+All donations are very welcome!
+Please consider supporting one of our fundraising initiatives eg ‘Buy a Brick’ campaign.
 Ask at the museum reception desk for details.

 About the Museum